-Steph had suggested that there can be value in taking a break from tango every now and then, to allow things to consolidate.
+It’s been said that it can be a good idea to take a break from tango every now and then, to allow things to consolidate,.
 I could see sense in that, but the fixed cycle of the Tango Space classes complicated matters.
 I wanted to wait until I’d completed the full 12-week cycle, and then pick a week with a topic where I felt sufficiently comfortable to skip a week.

 As things turned out, I didn’t get any say in the matter …